lookgoodkillgood/lgkg-website/content/_index.md

 ---
-title: "Look Good Kill Good Gaming"
+title: "Look Good Kill Good Gaming (LGK.GG)"
 ---

 ## Mission

-LGKG is a **member-centric** guild dedicated to improving the Fortnite game experience for **new and veteran players**.
-We are a balanced social community that combines the sweaty push for excellence with a casual flair.
 We aim to be **THE** place you can trust to find a competent squad.

+## About

+LGKG.GG is a gaming community primarily known for the following:

+* dis dude m1yag1
+* Cool people from around the world
+* family minded-ness
+* lots of discussion about strategy, tactics, weapons, etc.
+* having fun
+* sharing and creating game content

 [![discord](/images/join_us_discord.png)](https://discord.gg/KzhUQrQbCr)